 The Fund may, from time to time, hold financial instruments that are not quoted in active markets.
 Fair values of such instruments are determined by using valuation models and techniques generally recognized as standard within the investment industry.
-These valuation methods use observable data as practicable as possible.
+These valuation methods use observable data wherever possible.
 Observable market data are readily available and supplied by independent sources actively involved in the relevant market.
 However, areas such as credit risk (both own and counterparty) and its correlations require the Manager to make estimates.
-Significant changes in assumptions about these factors could adversely affect the reported fair values of financial instruments.
+Significant changes in values of financial instruments.
 Please refer to Note 6 for a further analysis of risks associated with financial instruments.